jleung51/algorithms/README.md

 The current list of sorts is as follows:

+1. Bogosort
-1. Insertion sort
+2. Insertion sort
-2. Quick sort
+3. Quick sort
-3. Merge sort
+4. Merge sort
-4. Selection sort
+5. Selection sort
-5. Shell sort
+6. Shell sort